Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Consistency of Rolling Validation, Fixed Number of Candidates

-We allow the noise variables $\epsilon_i$ to be associated with the covariate $X_i$.
-We also only require it to have a finite second moment given $X_i$, which is much milder than some existing works on model selection via CV \citep{vaart2006oracle, benkeser2018online}.
+We allow the noise variables $\epsilon_i$ to be associated with the covariate $X_i$ and only require them to have a finite second moment given $X_i$.
+This assumption is milder than those in some existing works on model selection via CV \citep{vaart2006oracle, benkeser2018online}.

+Next, we formalize the assumption on the sub-optimal model’s estimation accuracy, essentially stating that its average risk is no better than $M i^{-a}$.